-Wii-playing surgeons may improve performance on laparoscopic proceduresFebruary 27th, 2013 in Surgery /
+Wii-playing surgeons may improve performance on laparoscopic proceduresFebruary 27, 2013 in Medicine & Health / Surgery

 Laparoscopic surgeons may improve certain aspects of surgical performance by regularly playing on a Nintendo Wii, according to research published February 27 in the open access journal PLOS ONE by Gregorio Patrizi and colleagues from the University of Rome, Italy.